 The Spanish piques my ear, but I have to focus all of my attention to understand half of it.
 That is both petrifiying and exciting.
 I wonder how much I’ll be able to understand five months from now.

-I feel sort of numb…like I’m not exactly sure what I’m doing, but I’m not exactly unsure, e
+I feel sort of numb…like I’m not exactly sure what I’m doing, but I’m not exactly unsure, either.

 Saturday, August 09, 2008